purduerov/X13_Embedded/References/Readme.md

 * `-Wshift-negative-value` - Warns when left shifting a negative value, which can interfere with the sign bit.
 * `-Wtype-limits` - Warns if a comparison to a type is always true or always false.

-These warnings will produce many warnings in the system code, but I recommend you add them to any file you write.
+The below warnings will produce many warnings in the STM generated code, but I recommend you add them to any file you write.

 * `#pragma GCC diagnostic warning "-Wunused-macros"` - Warns if a macro is not used
 * `#pragma GCC diagnostic warning "-Wsign-compare"` - Warns about comparing a signed to an unsigned value.